yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ---
-title: Manage Docker Images and Containers
+title: Management of Docker Container Lifecycle
 ---
 ## Learning objectives
 One of the most useful and often used docker commands is "docker run ..." .
 We have briefly touched it in the "hello-world" example.
 Here, let's go beyond hello-world and explore more options in running containers.
-You will learn
+In this episode, you will learn:
-- Launching docker image with more options
+- Some of Docker CLI commands to manage images/containers
 - Running containers interactively
 - Running docker containers in the background
 - Listing images and containers